Chapter Seven: The Ravellers

 “That doesn’t make any sen–” Justicar interrupted herself.
 “Thank you for… whatever you did.
 Now please, stay out of the way.”

 I wasn’t planning to move anyway, but I couldn’t just let that stand.
-“What makes you think you have the right to tell me what to do?”
+“What gives you the right to tell me what to do?”
 I said forcefully.

 Justicar didn’t look away from the fallen human.
 “Farseer, is he stable?
 Is there more we need to do?”

-Yali stepped up beside me and looked at him intently.
+Yali crouched beside me, peering at him intently.
 Was she looking into the future?
 Her eyes had that same glazed look.
 “He is… not at risk of more physical harm,” she said, still looking.
-After another moment, she added, “You should release the restraints.”
+Moments later, she added, “You should release the restraints.”

 “I understand.”
 Justicar allowed the metal bands to awkwardly lower his limbs to the floor, then disappear.
 Once she was satisfied that he wasn’t going to hurt himself, she turned back to me.
-“To answer your question, someone needs to be responsible in a crisis situation.
+“To answer your question, someone needs to take responsibility for in a crisis situation.
 Had you listened to me the first time, the trampoline would have been adequately reinforced.
 But instead, –”

 “Are you fucking kidding me!!
 If I’d –”